CoderDojoSI/course/tasks/tasks/create_email_address.md

 =======================

 To sign up with various online services, you need an address where you can be reached.
-What better than an email address.
+What better address than an e-mail address!

 As this task, you need to create an email account with Google.